robintrayler/astroBayes/README.md

 ### Predictions

-astroBayes can predict the age of any stratigraphic point within the bounds of the age-depth model.
+astroBayes can predict the age of stratigraphic points within the bounds of the age-depth model.
 Predictions us the `predict()` function.
 Positions to predict should be stored in a data frame with three columns: `position`, `thickness`, and `id`.

 ```
-# define some positons to predict.
+# define some positions to predict
 new_positions <- data.frame(position = c(5, 10, 15),
                             thickness = c(1, 0, 1),
                             id = c('x', 'y', 'z'))